andrenarchy/openwifimap/README.md

 }
 ```
 ### Optional fields
 While nothing is wrong with only pushing the required fields, you probably want to provide further information about the node.
+There are several fields that are recognized by the openwifimap couchapp, while you can add *any* other information about your node.
+Just make sure that you provide valid JSON and use the recognized fields correctly.

 #### Neighbors
 The ```neighbors``` field's value should be a list of neighbor nodes.
 Links between neighbors will be shown as lines in the map.
 The quality field is required for each field.